Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Evaluation

 \subsection{Model-Free}

 The most used evaluation methods for text generation are model-free metrics because they are easy to adapt and have low computational costs (\Cref{tab:table-metrics}).
 The most common metrics used for evaluating the quality of machine-generated text rely on n-gram-based comparisons, such as BLEU \citep{PapineniRWZ02}, ROUGE \citep{Lin04a}, and METEOR \citep{BanerjeeL05}.
 Other metrics compare the semantic differences using graphs (e.g., SPICE \citep{AndersonFJG16}) or the probability of word sequences (e.g., perplexity \citep{JelinekMBB05}).
 In general, a metric tries to align well with human judgments, although various human biases and imperfections exist.
-Many model-free metrics do not correlate sufficiently with human judgments, as they occasionally award high scores to low-quality texts \citep{GattK18}.
-Still, these metrics are widely used in text generation research as they are acceptable yet cost-efficient proxies.
+As noted earlier, many model-free metrics (e.g., BLEU, ROUGE) do not correlate well with human judgments, as they sometimes assign high scores to low-quality texts \citep{GattK18}.
+Still, these metrics are widely used in text generation research as cost-efficient proxies.
+Thus, these metrics should be used only under constrained circumstances, i.e., for extractive tasks, and are very limited for tasks with diverse outputs such as abstractive summarization \citep{JADS547}.
+We further detail each metric, including its capabilities and limitations.

-\textbf{BLEU} is, with 69 usages, the most employed model-free metric in our review \citep{PapineniRWZ02}.
+\textbf{BLEU} is the most employed model-free metric in our review (69 papers) \citep{PapineniRWZ02}.
 It measures the word overlap between a candidate text and one or more references.
-The score indicates the precision of generated text based on the overlapping n-grams.
-A high score in BLEU indicates that the evaluated text is very similar to the reference in terms of wording.
+The score indicates the precision of the generated text based on the overlapping n-grams.
+A high BLEU score indicates that the evaluated text is very similar to the reference in terms of wording.
 To mitigate highly precise yet very short texts, a brevity penalty is added.
 Notably, BLEU does not account for grammatical errors and only considers the n-grams of a text for comparison.
-NIST alters BLEU to also consider the informativeness of n-grams by valuing more frequent n-grams lower than n-grams that appear less frequently \citep{Doddington02}.
+NIST alters BLEU to also consider the informativeness of n-grams by assigning lower scores to more frequent n-grams than to less frequent ones \citep{Doddington02}.
 Self-BLEU measures the diversity of generated samples by applying BLEU to pairs of generations \citep{ZhuLZG18}.
-N-gram-based metrics like BLEU can be susceptible to noisy text \citep{VaibhavSSN19}.
+As mentioned before, n-gram-based metrics like BLEU can be susceptible to noisy text \citep{VaibhavSSN19} and are unreliable when used for abstractive tasks \citep{JADS547}.
+Thus, their use is limited and best accompanied by additional model-based metrics or human evaluation.